AnshuTrivedi/sg_ml_projects/README.md

 ## Introductions of team members

-Had a introduction session with all group fellows
+We had a introductory session with all the group member in which every introduced them selve and told us about one interesting fact about them

 # week 2